autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/calibrating-sensors/lidar-imu-calibration/index.md

 When collecting data, make sure to draw figures of eights and grids, capturing data from every angle.

-### Conveting ROS2 Bag to ROS1 Bag
+### Converting ROS 2 Bag to ROS 1 Bag

-If you collected your calibration data in ROS2, you can convert it to ROS1 bag file with the following instructions:
+If you collected your calibration data in ROS 2, you can convert it to ROS 1 bag file with the following instructions:

-- Split your ROS2 bag file if it contains non-standard message topics (you can only select `sensor_msgs/PointCloud2` and `sensor_msgs/Imu` messages), and convert your splitted ROS2 bag file to ROS1 bag.
+- Split your ROS 2 bag file if it contains non-standard message topics (you can only select `sensor_msgs/PointCloud2` and `sensor_msgs/Imu` messages), and convert your split ROS 2 bag file to ROS 1 bag.

 Create a yaml file with name `out.yaml` which contains your lidar and imu topics: